FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec40tnlsw-ip4base-int-aes256gcm
+1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
+2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
+4c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
+1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
+2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
+4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec40tnlsw-ip4base-int-aes256gcm
 ##### ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha